 Plan and create a sitemap to effectively decide on the hierarchy of products and services on your website.
 A sitemap will help avoid confusion, clutter, or omission of important items.
 Use typography effectively to make the sub-categories to pop out.
 For instance, you may make them larger, bolder, or use a different contrast.
 You may also add an extra space between them for the users to distinguish them clearly.

-Adding a search bar is essential for a website that has a lot of items.
-A search bar is vital in helping the users to find what they are looking for quickly.
-You need to make the site utterly user-friendly without having to make the customer wait around without locating what they need.
-The user needs to experience a seamless flow while on the site.
+Your website users need to experience a seamless flow while on the site.
 A search bar is a convention that most website users are familiar with.
-So, when a new customer visits your site, s/he will easily navigate through the site.
+So, when a new customer visits your site, (s)he will be able to easily navigate through your site.

 Place the search bar close to your menu so that every user can search for items easily.
-It should be on the header level, and you could make it sticky such that the user will still access it even when scrolling down the menu.
+It should be on the header level, and if needed you could make it sticky so that the user will still access it even when scrolling down the menu.

-You have already made a precise selection of the items to appear on your menu in the order of their priority.
+You probably already made a selection of the items to appear on your menu in the order of their priority.
 This is the time to strategically place them on the menu, with precise wording as well as labeling.
-A microcopy skill is essential at this point as it will help you put the smaller details effectively.
 Use crystal clear wording so that the users will easily understand the information.
 Do not use jargon when writing the menu details.
 Simply use descriptive terms that are clear and to-the-point.

 If you are not yet sure which descriptive words are fit for your website, consider performing A/B tests on your site.

-Many web designers make the mistake of not linking the logo back to the homepage.
-Not connecting the logo back to the homepage is a common web design mistake.
+Many web designers make the mistake of not linking the business logo back to the homepage.
 The menu does not necessarily have to contain the item 'Homepage.'
 Instead, add your business logo to each page and link it to the homepage.
-This will give the users a more comfortable navigation experience in the site, and it will also resemble the web design conventions.
+This will give the users a more comfortable navigation experience in the site, and it will also be in line with the web design conventions.

-Make it clear to the user where s/he is while on the site to avoid making the user feel disoriented.
+Make it clear to the user where (s)he is while surfing around your website to avoid making the user feel disoriented.
 There are diverse ways of telling the user where he or she is on the site.
 You may include a significant title that is easily visible to the users or adds breadcrumbs.
 Breadcrumbs are a list of all the pages that a user has visited before getting to where they are now.
 Also, a user could simply see the highlighted page on the menu.
 Highlighting a page on the menu is a very efficient method, and it does not lead to clutter as breadcrumbs do.

-Finally, ensure that the visitors to your website can access any page from any page.
-Let the users be able to navigate to any page of their choice from their current page.
-Let them not reach their target page only from the homepage.
+Finally, ensure that the visitors on your website can access any page from their current page.
 Connect all pages in a harmonious way such that each page connects to the rest of the website.